aktar86/Assignment-05/README.md

 ---

-## Ans-02: How to create and insert a new element into the DOM
+## Ans-02: create and insert a new element into the DOM

 ```html
 <body>